 Employee engagement is paramount in enhancing productivity and retention.
-When there is a proper employee engagement system in place, your employees will be more aligned with the values and goals of the organization.
+When there is a proper employee engagement system in place, your employees will be more aligned with the organization’s values and goals.

-However, all your efforts in achieving a workforce that is invested in the organization’s vision will become ineffective if your employees are disengaged.
+However, all your efforts to achieve a workforce invested in the organization’s vision will become ineffective if your employees are disengaged.
 According to a Gallup survey, 51% of employees are not engaged at work, which certainly is a huge problem.
 And when there is an increase of disengaged employees within the organization, it is likely going to hurt you more in the long run.

 As a manager, it becomes easy to point out the disengaged employees if you know the signs.
-In this article, I will be solely focusing on the signs of disengagement that you might miss out on.
+This article will focus on the signs of disengagement that you need to know.
 But before jumping over to that topic let us have a look at a few points as to why your employees are disengaged.

 Reasons behind a Disengaged Employee:

 Below are a few reasons that lead to disengaged employees in your organization.

 1. Poor Career Growth

 An employee is more likely to be engaged in their jobs if they feel that their career is going in the right path.
 On the contrary, if your employees do not get the necessary training to upskill themselves, then they might be less driven towards their job and become disengaged at work.